 Scripted Groovy Connection Configuration > “systemActions” > Support in Connectors

-In addition, the Salesforce connector has only “script on connector operation” implemented.
+In addition, the following connectors have implemented only Script on connector operation:

 Although unrelated to Java RCS, Scripted connectors with PowerShell also support script on connector operation.